Connecticut Farms, New Jersey

 Connecticut Farms is a neighborhood and census-designated place (CDP) within Union Township, Union County, in the U.S. state of New Jersey.
+As of the 2020 census, Connecticut Farms had a population of 545.

+Connecticut Farms used to be a major settlement until British forces sacked and burned the town at the Battle of Connecticut Farms.

 The CDP is bordered by Elmwood Avenue and Stuyvesant Avenue to the north, by Rosemont Avenue, Bond Drive, and Burke Parkway to the east, by the Garden State Parkway to the south, by Chestnut Street to the southwest, and by Pennsylvania Avenue to the west.
 Downtown Union borders the neighborhood to the north.

 U.S. Route 22 passes through the southern part of the CDP, leading east 5 mi to its terminus near Newark International Airport and southwest 20 mi to Somerville.

 Demographics

 Connecticut Farms first appeared as a census designated place in the 2020 U.S. census.